pracan/docker-like-name-generator/README.md

 This project is a dummy for CI/CD testing

-It generates a random, Docker-like name and an epoch-based hash.
+It generates a random, Docker-like name and an epoch-based hash

 ## Features

 - Standard Library-Only Python 3 Code
-- Generates unique, memorable names.
+- Generates unique, memorable names
-- Includes epoch-based MD5 hashes.
+- Includes epoch-based MD5 hashes

 ## How to Run